osrf/TSC-RMW-Reports/humble/eProsima-response.md

 ## To be released before the end of 2021 - already in development.

 - **Dynamic Network interfaces** : Until now when the network interfaces changed, you needed to re-start ROS 2 to make it aware of the changes.
 With this new feature, Fast DDS will detect the changes and everything will work properly.
-To be released in december.
+To be released in December.

-- **Python Bindings** : Complete python bindings, to be released in november.
+- **Python Bindings** : Complete python bindings, to be released in November.

 - [**Visual-ROS**](https://eprosima.com/index.php/products-all/r-d-projects/eu-project-dih2-visual-ros): Visual ROS is already in beta, and we will start doing demos in the next few weeks.
 You can read more about this tool in our news release [here](https://www.eprosima.com/index.php/company-all/news/175-eprosima-presents-visual-ros)